Gitjas/ChattyImoen/ChattyImoen/readme.md

 ## Installation

 ### Windows
-Chatty Imoen is packaged and installed with WeiDU and is distributed as a self-extracting archive.
-To install, simply double-click the archive and follow the instructions on screen.

-Alternatively the files can be extracted from the archive using WinRAR.
-If properly extracted, you should have a "chattyimoen" folder and setup-chattyimoen.exe in your game folder (the folder which contains the CHITIN.KEY file).
+If the mod was previously installed, uninstall it before extracting the new version.
+Chatty Imoen is packaged and installed with WeiDU.
+To install, extract the mod archive, then copy of the contents of the archive into your game folder (the folder which contains the chitin.key file).
+If properly extracted, you should have a "chattyimoen" folder and setup-chattyimoen.exe in your game folder.
 To install, simply double-click setup-chattyimoen.exe and follow the instructions on screen.

-Please run setup-bg1npc in your game folder to reinstall, uninstall or otherwise change components.
+Please run setup-chattyimoen.exe in your game folder to reinstall, uninstall or otherwise change components.

 ### Mac OS X
 If the mod was previously installed, uninstall it before extracting the new version.
 Chatty Imoen is packaged and installed with WeiDU.
-To install, extract the mod archive, then copy of the contents of the folder "OSX-chattyimoen-v1" into your game folder (the folder which contains the CHITIN.KEY file).
+To install, extract the mod archive, then copy of the contents of the folder "OSX-chattyimoen-v1" into your game folder (the folder which contains the chitin.key file).
 If properly extracted, you should have a "chattyimoen" folder, setup-chattyimoen, and setup-chattyimoen.command in your game folder.
 To install, simply double-click setup-chattyimoen.command and follow the instructions on screen.

 ## Contact Information